 “With the anchor texts, you need to make sure that they make sense to the pages that they're pointing to.
 That's the whole idea about them.
-If you've got an anchor text and you're just using the same one over and over again, you might think that the signal is a positive one.
+If you have got an anchor text and you are just using the same one over and over again, you might think that the signal is a positive one.
 But it's not.
 You want a variance in there.
 So you might want to use four or five different variants of that particular anchor text.”

 Take the time to carefully plan how you are going to use the anchor text of internal links to your advantage.
 It is an effective way to indicate the topical relevance and the contextual connection between two pages.

 A little thought at this stage goes a long way towards seeing a positive impact on your customer journeys.

 You have got full control of the anchor text used on every internal link on your site, so be sure to use it in a way that properly indicates the topics of the target pages.